 See - that wasn't so hard!

 Take a look inside the treble section.
 You'll see several wooden reed blocks - 2, 3, or 4 - usually in parallel rows.
-(The accordion in the video is an expensive model, with two of the reed blocks in a 'tone chamber' at 90-degrees to the other two reed blocks.... you'll probably see something more like this (though perhaps with only two or three reed blocks instead of this higher-end Brandoni's four).
+(The accordion in the video is an expensive model, with two of the reed blocks in a 'tone chamber' at 90-degrees to the other two reed blocks.... you'll probably see something more like this set of three reed blocks:

 You can take a look with the reed blocks staying in place, but you can also easily remove one to take a closer look.
 In our picture (above) you may need to loosen or remove just one (or maybe a couple) of screws on the left-side, holding down one of the reed blocks - the right side is held in place with a wooden foot, so after you remove the screw, you can lift it right out at that end.
 Just remove one reed block!